ERICK-ZABALA/jnks/README.md

 remote:        Done: 159.3M
 remote: -----> Launching...
 remote:        Released v3
-remote:        https://java-jenkins.herokuapp.com/ deployed to Heroku
+remote:        https://xxxxx.herokuapp.com/ deployed to Heroku
 remote:
 remote: This app is using the Heroku-20 stack, however a newer stack is available.
 remote: To upgrade to Heroku-22, see:
 remote: https://devcenter.heroku.com/articles/upgrading-to-the-latest-stack

-remote:
------> Done
+remote:-----> Done

 ## RESULT